Introduction to Backtesting Strategies

 Trading should first and foremost be treated as a business.
 Your trading strategy is like your plan on how to make money for your business.
 A strategy is therefore one of the most important components of your business and should be given the necessary time and commitment needed to prove its worth.

-Before we look at the best practices for backtesting a strategy it’s worth mentioning that there are two types of backtesting you can do i.e. automated backtesting and manual backtesting.
+Before we look at the best practices for backtesting a strategy it’s worth examining the two types of backtesting: automated backtesting and manual backtesting.

-Using software to automatically backtest a strategy can save a lot of time and allows a trader the ability to test multiple markets or time frames very quickly.
+Using software to automatically backtest trading strategies can save a lot of time and allows a trader the ability to test multiple markets or time frames very quickly.
 In order for the software to backtest a strategy, a trader would need some degree of programming or coding skills if they want to do it correctly which may be a drawback for most people.

 Manual backtesting on the other hand does take more time because you need to manually find and log historical trade setups but doing just that is a great way to learn more about your strategy and to gain confidence in it.
 It is definitely an exercise well worth doing when done right.